rafaqz/citation.vim/README.md

 ### Sources

-This plugin provides a *lot* of unite sources.
+This plugin provides a *lot* of unite sources

 citation/key
 - returns citation key string like [@smith2004] to be used as a reference.